thycotic/prs-docs/installation/prereq/install/sql/index.md

 # Installing and Configuring Microsoft SQL Server

 We recommend using Microsoft SQL Server 2012 or 2008.
 A free edition called Microsoft SQL Server Express is available to [download](https://updates.thycotic.net/link.ashx?SQLServerExpressDownload).
-See the [appendix](../../../appendix/index.md) for details on software prerequisites.

 If using SQL Server 2008, SQL Server 2008 SP1 should be installed immediately after the installation is complete to resolve compatibility issues with Windows 7 and Windows Server 2008 R2.